PSLer/SGLDBench/README.md

 To run Method 3 (Stress-aware Graded Voronoi Diagram), **Python needs to be installed**.
 The README in directory `./SGLDBench/externalModules/GradedVoronoiDiagram` instructs how to automatically install dependencies.
+When using the version of Python installed via the package manager on Ubuntu, we found that MATLAB does not correctly set the path to the dependencies if they are installed via the system version of the Python package manager pip.
+Unfortunately, we have not been able to fix this issue so far in MATLAB.

 Methods 1, 2, 4 can be seamlessly used on both Windows and Linux.